prajwal26dec02/prajwal26dec02/README.md

-## Hi, I am Prajwal Sharma!
+## Hi, I am Prajwal !
 Great to see you here! 👋

 I am Prajwal Sharma , Currently I am Student at JIIT Noida currently in my second year of college.
 I am learning C++ and Data Structures and Algorithms.
 My hobbies are drawing, watching anime and Movies.